-- There is a number of freely available software - meta-P Server, Metaboanalyst, Met-PA, web based KEGG Pathways. - Another way of interpreting metabolomics results is to use traditional biochemistry text books. - The input for pathway analysis is typically a list of metabolites (with any fold change or p-value information) - Genomics, transcriptomics, and/or proteomics data can be integrated - Once these pathways are identified, you may perform a targeted metabolomics analysis to validate the findings from global analysis.
+- There is a number of freely available software

+Metaboanalyst, MetScape 3 for Cytoscape, metaP-Server, web based KEGG Pathways. - Another way of interpreting metabolomics results is to use traditional biochemistry text books. - The input for pathway analysis is typically a list of metabolites (with any fold change or p-value information) - Genomics, transcriptomics, and/or proteomics data can be integrated - Once these pathways are identified, you may perform a targeted metabolomics analysis to validate the findings from global analysis.